Omkara (2006 film): Casting

-Aamir Khan was considered for the role of Landa Tyagi, however, Saif Ali Khan was cast instead.
+Aamir Khan was considered for the role of Langda Tyagi, however, Saif Ali Khan was cast instead.
 Irrfan Khan was offered the role of Kesu, but declined due to date issues.
 Om Puri and Anupam Kher were both considered for the role of Bhaisaab before Naseeruddin Shah was selected.
 Sushmita Sen and Esha Deol were both offered the role of Dolly Mishra.

 Release

 The film received an A Certificate from the censor board of India.

 Reception

 The film grossed $16,466,144 worldwide in its total run at the box office.
 Even though the film received rave reviews, its dark theme and strong language kept away family audiences.

 Derek Elley of Variety wrote, "Strongly cast, and with a powerhouse perf by Saif Ali Khan in the Iago role, pic puts Bhardwaj in the top ranks of serious Mumbai-based helmers."
 Peter Bradshaw of The Guardian gave the film three out of five, calling it a "flawed but worthwhile attempt to transfer Othello to the modern setting of Uttar Pradesh in India."

 In a more mixed review, Taran Adarsh of IndiaFM gave the film 2.5 out of 5, praising the performances but criticising the "slow pacing" and "the lingo spoken by the characters."